 At least 43 people have died in India’s capital New Delhi after a fire swept through a factory.

-Spanish resident Stuart Bettey called us from the scene.
-Stuart who resides in Murcia Spain is in New Delhi for business as he imports from factories in India for his customers in Spain
+Murcia resident Stuart Bettey called us from the scene.
+Stuart who resides in Murcia is in New Delhi for business as he imports from factories in India for his customers in Spain

 ” We smelt smoke and thought the factory we were in was on fire, as we looked outside we could see gulfs of smoke and flames pouring out the factory doors and then soon the roof was alight”